Conditional Aalen--Johansen estimation: Asymptotic normality

 where

-The formula for the covariance is presented at the end of the proof, see Appendix \ref{appC}. \end{theorem}
+\end{theorem} The formula for the limit covariance from the above theorem is presented at the end of its proof, see Appendix~\ref{appC}.

 In a similar fashion, we may establish joint asymptotic normality across states.
-We omit the proofs. \begin{proposition}[Joint asymptotic normality of components] Let $\theta$ be strictly below the right endpoint of the support of $R$.
-Then
+We omit the proof. \begin{theorem}[Joint asymptotic normality of estimators] {Suppose $\theta_x$ satisfies~\eqref{eq:right_endpoint}}.

-\end{proposition} \begin{theorem}[Joint asymptotic normality of estimators] Let $\theta$ be strictly below the right endpoint of the support of $R$.
 It holds that

-The formula for the covariance between states can be calculated as in the proof of Theorem~\ref{thm:asnorm} using the expressions of Theorem~\ref{prop:fidis2}. \end{theorem} As stated above, we may now transfer the asymptotic properties to the product integrals, using the fact that the latter is not only a continuous mapping but even Hadamard differentiable, confer with~\cite{GillJohansen1990}. \begin{theorem}[Asymptotic normality of the conditional Aalen--Johansen estimator] Let $\theta$ be strictly below the right endpoint of the support of $R$.
+\end{theorem} The formula for the limit covariance between states from the above theorem can be calculated as in the proof of Theorem~\ref{thm:asnorm} using the expressions of Theorem~\ref{prop:fidis2}.

+{To transfer the asymptotic properties to the product integral, we use the functional delta method.
+This is possible because the product integral mapping is not only continuous but even Hadamard differentiable, confer with~\cite{GillJohansen1990}.} \begin{theorem}[Asymptotic normality of the conditional Aalen--Johansen estimator] {Suppose $\theta_x$ satisfies~\eqref{eq:right_endpoint}}.
 It holds that

 where